 From time to time, Ruth Stout would buy cotton meal or soy meal as a complementary source of fertility.
 She would spread about 5 pounds over 100 square feet.

 Other than that, the only inputs for the garden were seeds.

 For Ruth Stout, the best time to start this type of garden is last year!
 As time passes, the soil quality improves and it becomes more fertile.
 She believes that the results really kick in after a few years of growing this way.
 To the frequent question from her readers, “When should I start to mulch?”
 She would answer “Now!”

 More precisely, Stout recommended starting a garden in the summer or the fall.
 Early in the springtime, the soil is still cold, and the mulch would tend to keep the soil from warming up.
 If we cover the ground in the autumn with 8 inches of hay, it will be ready for seedlings in the springtime.

-For planting seeds, ensure that they’re in direct contact with the soil.
+For planting seeds, ensure that they’re in direct contact with the bare soil.
 In terms of the distance between seeds, use the distances recommended in traditional gardening methods.
 Nevertheless, Ruth Stout said that the plants can be more closely spaced after a few years of using her method.
 For transplanting seedlings, use a trowel or a small shovel.